 Serotonin reuptake inhibitors (SSRIs) may increase risk of ER+/PR-

 Serotonin has a role in normal mammary gland development, where it helps to regulate lactation and involution (the shrinkage of the milk-production apparatus when it is not needed).
 Excess serotonin is made in breast cancer cells, where it functions improperly, contributing to malignant growth and inhibiting appropriate cell death.
-Use of selective serotonin reuptake inhibitors (SSRIs) such as Paxil and Prozac are suspected of increasing risk of ER+/PR- breast cancer in older women.
+Use of antidepressants classified as selective serotonin reuptake inhibitors (SSRIs) such as Paxil and Prozac are suspected of increasing risk of ER+/PR- breast cancer in older women.

 Statins might increase risk of PR- breast cancer